In discussing the dischargeability of student loans, one Court noted:

 Can bankruptcy help me?

-If you are permanently and totally disabled, you may be able to discharge your student loans in bankruptcy.
+If you are permanently and totally disabled, you may be able to discharge your student loans through bankruptcy.
 We have successfully helped a number of debtors wipe out their student loans.
-You should call us for a free initial consultation.
-We will tell you if we think that we can help you with your student loans.
+Call us for a free initial consultation.
+We will tell you if we think that we can help you.

 How are student loans discharged in bankruptcy?